FIWARE/tutorials.NGSI-v2/docs/historic-context-flume.md

 ## Multi-Agent - Persisting Context Data into a multiple Databases

 It is also possible to configure Cygnus to populate multiple databases simultaneously.
-We can combine the architecture from the three previous examples and configure cygnus to listen on multiple ports
+We can combine the architecture from the three previous examples and configure cygnus to listen on multiple ports.

 ![](https://fiware.github.io/tutorials.Historic-Context-Flume/img/cygnus-all-three.png)